yb7984/Book-Your-Services/proposal.md

 ### f.
 What features make your site more than CRUD?
 Do you have any stretch goals?
 - The feature making this site different is appointment information saving into google calendar and shared with the providers

 - The stretch goal for me is expanding the support from just google calendar to outlook calendar and more other popular calendar system.
-Making the system more flexable and the users have more choices
+Making the system more flexable and the users have more choices.

+- Another stretch goal is going to support multiple google accounts, giving it more flexible provider can use there own account or a shared calendar.